scipion-chem/docs/docs/index.rst

 `scipion-chem README <https://github.com/scipion-chem/scipion-chem/blob/master/README.rst>`_

 Then, you are free to install any subsequent plugin you are interested in.
-The procedure is very similar, you will find README files in each of the plugin repositories in case of doubt.
+The procedure is very similar, you will find README files in each of the plugin repositories in case of doubt, appart from a more exhaustive documentation within this pages.

 .. toctree::
     :maxdepth: 1
     :caption: Plugins

   Scipion Chem is aimed to perform a wide variety of Virtual Drug Screening tasks, and, for such purpose, additional plugins have been developed to take on some of the tasks involved in the process.

   This are the plugins currently offered by Scipion Chem:

     plugins/pwchem/index
     plugins/fpocket/index